Cherryvale Mall: History

 In 2007, CBL began expansion of a "lifestyle" component, intended to attract middle to upper-class shoppers.
-Featuring a Barnes & Noble as an anchor (replacing the long-defunct Kroch's and Brentano's as the largest bookstore in the mall), the 75,000 square foot addition was built in the parking lot sandwiched between Bergner's and Macy's.
+Featuring Barnes & Noble as an anchor (replacing the long-defunct Kroch's and Brentano's as the largest bookstore in the mall), the 75,000 square foot addition was built in the parking lot sandwiched between Bergner's and Macy's.

 In 2015, the mall became part of the Tesla Supercharger network, adding 6 Superchargers to a lower-level parking lot.

-On April 18, 2018, it was announced that Bergner's would be closing as its parent company The Bon-Ton Stores was going out of business.
+On April 18, 2018, it was announced that the Bergner's store would be closing as its parent company, The Bon-Ton Stores was going out of business.
 The store closed on August 29, 2018.
-The lower level of the anchor has been replaced by a Choice furniture location, while the upper level still sits vacant.
+The lower level of the store was replaced shortly after by a Choice Furniture store, while the upper level of the former Bergner's store remained vacant.

 On December 28, 2018, it was announced that Sears would be closing as part of a plan to close 80 stores nationwide.
 The store closed in March 2019.
+In May 2019, Nickels And Dimes Inc. of Celina, Texas announced that Tilt Studio and a new concept, Tilted 10 would open up in the former Sears space.
+The two-story arcade opened in the summer of 2020.

-In May 2019, Nickels And Dimes Inc. of Celina, Texas announced that Tilt Studio and a new concept Tilted 10 would open up in the former Sears space.
+In 2020, the Choice Furniture store closed, and was replaced by Galleria Furniture in 2021.
+Galleria Furniture ultimately ended up closing in 2024, and ended up being replaced by yet another furniture store, Home Trends Furniture & Mattress shortly after.

 Stores

-As of January 2018, Cherryvale Mall has 140 stores on 850,253 square feet.
+As of January 2018, CherryVale Mall has 140 stores on 850,253 square feet.